-And indeed, a similar expression “again a second time” in Isaiah 11 leads the reader directly to the time of the Exodus from Egypt: “as it was for Israel in the day when they came up from Egypt”.
+And indeed, a similar expression “again a second time” in Isaiah 11 leads the reader directly to the time of the Exodus from Egypt, as it is said: “as it was for Israel in the day when they came up from Egypt”.
+We read,

 And it shall be in that day that YHVH again a second time shall recover the remnant of His people who are left … And He shall gather the outcasts of Israel and assemble the dispersed of Yehudah from the four corners of the earth. … And YHVH shall put under the ban the tongue of the Sea of Egypt and He shall wave His hand over Euphrates River with the might of His Wind, and shall smite it in the seven streams, and shall cause men to tread it in sandals.
 And there shall be a highway for the remnant of His people, those left from Ashshur, as it was for Israel in the day when they came up from Egypt (Isa 11:11-16).

-Here the prophecy speaks of the exile of Israel to the four corners of the earth, but there was no such exile at the time when the prophecy was given, nor even after the termination of the northern kingdom.
-Therefore, we may say that as the description of the diaspora in Isaiah 11 is not historical, but prophetical, so is the description of the gathering of Israel, and they all refer to the Greater Exodus of Israel.
+Here the prophecy speaks of the exile of Israel to the four corners of the earth.
+But we know that there was no such an exile at the time when the prophecy was given, nor even after the termination of the northern kingdom of Israel.
+Therefore, we may say that as the description of the diaspora in Isaiah 11 is not written as a historical fact, but it is written as a prophecy, so is the description of the gathering of Israel written, and they all refer to the Second and Greater Exodus of Israel.

 The Euphrates and the River of Egypt were the north-eastern and south-western boundaries of the Land of Israel, according to the promise to Avraham in Gen 15:18.
-What is stated here is that the revived kingdom of Israel will be populated again in its greatest promised extent from the one Great River to the other.
+What is stated here is that the revived kingdom of Israel will be populated again in its greatest promised extent from river to river.

-Note: where it is said “the River of Egypt”, it is meant Nile River, not the Wadi el-Arish in 1Ki 8:65, as some translations put it.
-The confusion comes from the Greek LXX, which they have used, where the Hebrew word for “river” is translated to read “brook” or “wadi”.
+Note: Where it is said “the River of Egypt”, it is meant Nile River, not the Wadi el-Arish in 1Ki 8:65, as some translations put it.
+The confusion comes from the Greek LXX, which the translators have used, where the Hebrew word for “river” is translated to read “brook” or “wadi”.
 The same Hebrew word is used for great rivers like the Euphrates and Nile.

 Behold, the days come, that I will begin to draw nigh, and to visit them that dwell upon the earth, … And the trumpet shall give a sound, which when every man heareth, they shall be suddenly afraid.
 At that time shall friends fight one against another like enemies, and the earth shall stand in fear with those that dwell therein, the springs of the fountains shall stand still, and in three hours they shall not run.
 Whosoever remaineth from all these that I have told thee shall escape, and see my salvation, and the end of your world.
 (2Es 6:18-26 KJVA)